duken72/duken72.github.io/_posts/2024-06-12-the-man-who-cant-be-moved.md

 ---
-title: "#1 NPA - The Man Who Can't Be Moved"
+title: "#1 - The Man Who Can't Be Moved"
 date: "2024-12-06 21:11:00"
 categories:
   - love